Reference

 Pester.TestResult.Enabled Controls whether test results are configured for output. true in the project template and packaged example Influences the generated test result artifact behavior.

 Pester.TestResult.OutputFormat Passed through by the current project template and examples.
-NUnitXml Determines the result format written to artifacts/TestResults.xml.
+NUnitXml Determines the result format written to the managed NUnit result artifacts.

 Pester.Output.Verbosity Controls Pester console verbosity.
-Detailed in the current project template Affects what you see during Test-NovaBuild and nova test.
+Detailed in the current project template Affects what you see during Invoke-NovaTest, Test-NovaBuild, and % nova test.

 Common recipes